sergio-sastre/AndroidUiTestingUtils/README.md

 Robolectric supports screenshot testing via [Robolectric Native graphics (RNG)](https://github.com/robolectric/robolectric/releases/tag/robolectric-4.10) since 4.10.
-Since `AndroidUiTestingUtils:2.0.0-beta02`, you can configure your robolectric screenshot tests similar to how you'd do it with on-device tests.
+Configure your robolectric screenshot tests similar to how you'd do it with on-device tests!

 For that, add the following dependencies in your `build.gradle`: